-Pilar continued to focus on improvements in minimizing dilution of the grade and profitability, continuing on the initiatives to reduce dilution from overbreak.
-Pilar was focused predominantly on infill and exploration drilling in 2017, trying to improve the percentage of ore mined from the measured category on a monthly basis.
+Pilar continued to focus on improvements on continuing with the initiatives to reduce dilution from overbreak which impact the mined grade and reduce profitability.
+The Pilar's geological team attention was focused predominantly on infill and exploration drilling in 2017 and 2018, with the goal of trying to improve the percentage of ore mined from the measured category on a monthly basis.
 A new wireframe model is being completed to better reflect the geology and lithology at Pilar, which will improve the estimation process.
-Based on the strong exploration drilling results and increased reserves and resources, primary and secondary development that had been suspended during Q4 2014 was resumed at Pilar during Q1 2016.
-A specialized development contractor arrived on site in March 2016 to accelerate the main ramp below Level 10 to open up additional resources.
-The contractor continued to assist with primary and secondary development at Pilar in 2017.
-During the second and third quarters of 2017, efforts were made at Pilar to increase monthly production in a sustainable way and to lower overall cash costs.
+Based on the strong exploration drilling results and increases in the Mineral Reserves and Mineral Resources, primary and secondary development that had been suspended during Q4 2014 was resumed at Pilar during 2016.
+A specialized development contractor arrived on site in 2016 to accelerate the main ramp below Level 10 to open up additional resources.
+The contractor continued to assist with primary and secondary development at Pilar in 2017 and 2018.